-The Guianan Lowland Moist Forests represent one of the largest continuous tracts of relatively pristine lowland tropical rainforest in the world.
+The Guianan Lowland Moist Forests represent one of the largest continuous tracts of relatively pristine lowland tropical rainforests in the world.
 This ecoregion is characterized by high species richness and local endemism, as well as relatively intact ecological processes.

 This region is located on the northeastern coast of South America.
 The Amazon basin lies to the south and the Orinoco borders on the west.
 The southern boundary is formed by the watershed of the Acarai Mountains and Serra Tumucumaque.
 A small portion to the east in Brazil and parts of Venezuela comprise the western limit.

 Vegetation is characteristically tropical seasonal evergreen or moisture tolerant lowland and submontane forest, with marsh forest along rivers, montane forest, and isolated savannas and hills.
 The flora of this area is rich, and these multi-tiered forests can reach up to 40 m with distinct layers.

 Mammalian richness is high, with at least 225 species described in Guyana alone, of which 121 are bats.
-Although endemism of mammals in this ecoregion is not high at the species level, there are several species found primarily in this ecoregion, including marsupials like the opossum, bats, primates like the red-faced spider monkey, an olingo, and many rodents.
+Although the endemism of mammals in this ecoregion is not high at the species level, there are several species found primarily in this ecoregion, including marsupials like the opossum, bats, primates like the red-faced spider monkey, an olingo, and many rodents.

 Bird diversity is high with over 668 species recorded in Suriname, and 786 species in Guyana.
-Several threatened raptors, including the harpy eagle and the crested eagle occur in this ecoregion.
+Several threatened raptors, including the harpy eagle and the crested eagle, occur in this ecoregion.
 The herpetofauna of this region includes 3 caimans, 4 amphibians, 43 lizards, 88 snakes. and 10 non-marine turtles.

 Human colonization of the interior has only just begun in this ecoregion, as have conservation efforts.
 One obstacle to conservation initiatives is that this ecoregion encompasses five countries, with five separate cultures, languages, and government agendas.

-Another consideration is indigenous land claims, but due to low population densities, the traditional Amerindian lifestyle has proven sustainable and is conducive to environmental conservation.
+Another consideration is Indigenous land claims, but due to low population densities, the traditional Amerindian lifestyle has proven sustainable and is conducive to environmental conservation.
 There are a number of nature reserves in Guyana, Suriname, and French Guiana which offer varying degrees of protection.

-Illegal Gold mining and logging expansion are the most serious causes for concern.
+Illegal Gold Mining and logging expansion are the most serious causes for concern.
 Recent increases in gold mining have severely impacted streams and surrounding landscapes with polluted runoff and mercury contamination.

 1. Schipper, J., L.K.
 Burton, P. Teunissen.
 2018.
 Northern South America: Guyana, Suriname, French Guiana, northern Brazil, and eastern Venezuela. https://www.worldwildlife.org/ecoregions/nt0125.
 30 July 2018